8 Tips to Help Get Selected by Brands

 Frame brands as part of your natural story or daily routine rather than making them feel like obvious promotions.

-4. Create a social media presence beyond sponsored content
+3. Establish a social media presence beyond sponsored content

 I know that this may seem odd after #3, but hear us out.